Coverage & Rent Increases

 Download Rent Control Law and Regulations

 In San Francisco, most tenants are covered by rent control.
 This means rents can only be raised by certain amounts per year.
-Tenants who do not have rent control can have their rent increased by any amount at any time with proper 30 or 60 day notice.
+Tenants who do not have rent control can have their rent increased by any amount at any time with

 Major Components of Rent Control